esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 This example shows how LLMs can maintain context across multiple questions.
 Notice how the model connects information across each question, keeping the conversation relevant and informed.

-### Challenge 1: Try chatting yourself with an LLM
-If you’d like to try this yourself, here’s a small exercise:

-- Open an LLM interface (such as ChatGPT or a similar service).
-- Think of a question on a topic you’re interested in, like a famous historical event, a scientific question, or even advice on writing.
-- Notice how the model responds to your follow-up questions, using previous context to build its responses.

 This quick chat example introduces you to the conversational abilities of LLMs, demonstrating their ability to respond contextually, provide coherent answers, and follow up on earlier parts of the conversation.

 ## How are LLMs different from other NLP techniques?